ProjectLibertyLabs/graph-sdk/README.md

 # Overview

-This repository contains whe following modules
+This repository contains the following modules
 - [Core](core) : `DSNP` compatible social graph implementation in Rust
 - [Config](config) : All supported environments and their configuration details
 - [Bridge](bridge) : Graph SDK bridges for other languages